Myonmu/VulkanTut/README.md

 Hence, the repo tries to mitigate this:

 - Vulkan objects will be encapsulated in a custom wrapper, and usually they have implicit conversion towards the raw Vulkan object.
-The wrappers follow
+The wrappers follow RAII.
 - Long methods are chopped into smaller chunks

 ## Notes